PagerDuty/pdpyras/README.rst

 ++++++++++++++++
 Main article: `Resource Schemas <https://developer.pagerduty.com/docs/ZG9jOjExMDI5NTU5-resource-schemas>`_

-Concerning the structure of objects in response and request bodies: this library does not contain abstraction of PagerDuty API schemas.
-Rather, it provides abstraction for the basics of API access.
-The details of any interface between API schema and application are left to the implementer's judgment.
-The intent of not insulating the implementer from schemas is to avoid the client becoming "an API for the API".

 The details of any given resource's schema can be found in the request and response examples from the `REST API Reference`_ pages for the resource's respective API, as well as the page documenting the resource type itself.